knaw-huc/textrepo/docs/indexing.rst

 -------

 To convert new file versions into a format that ES understands, the |tr| uses 'indexer' services.
-An 'indexer' is a service with three endpoints:
+An indexer is a service with three endpoints:

 - ``GET mapping`` returns json mapping used by the |tr| to create an ES index.
 - ``POST fields`` converts the contents of new file version into a json document that matches the json mapping